 Here’s where you can listen to Random but Memorable:

-That wraps everything up for this week, but you know you can catch us right back here again next Wednesday to bring you back into the loop of all things 1Password! 💙🔐
+That’s all for this week, but be sure to catch us right here next week for the scoop on all things 1Password! 💙🔐

 — Blake and the 1Password Team